Python Packaging#

 Build Python Wheel#

-The flow below uses scikit-build-core that drives CMake build, but the same ideas translate to setuptools or other PEP 517 backends.
+The flow below uses scikit-build-core to drive a CMake build, but the same ideas apply to setuptools or other PEP 517 backends.

 CMake Target#